 When can you purchase ACA insurance in Washington D.C.?

-Open enrollment takes place between November 1, 2022 to January 15, 2023.
-Outside of the enrollment period, you require a qualifying event to either change coverage or enroll in the program.
+Open enrollment takes place between November 1st to January 31st annually.
+You require a qualifying event to either change coverage or enroll in the program outside the enrollment period.

 Types of ACA Plans In Washington D.C.

-There are multiple types of insurance plans available for Affordable Care Act plans in Washington D.C.
-The plans are divided into metal tiers, and each tier has different types of coverage.
+Multiple types of insurance plans are available for Affordable Care Act plans in Washington D.C.
+The plans are divided into metal tiers, each tier having different coverage.

 What carriers offer ACA insurance in Washington D.C.?